glosa/glosa-server/README.md

 ### - Add Comment

 POST: Add new comment on one page.
 After saving the comment the token will no longer be valid.
+At the same time a notification (email) will be sent to the administrator (in the configuration it is called `to`), in case it is a sub-comment it will also be sent another notification to the parent of the comment if the address is present.

 ``` sh
 /api/v1/comments/